YoshieHara/Project3-Group1/README.md

   http://localhost:5000/api/v1.0/DrugsOffencesVictoria

 The first image below is from the "AllCrimes.py" showing defined routes for both tables.
 The second image shows a section of the second Flask-API link as it is read in json format.
+Please be aware that in order for the dashboard to work, AllCrimes.py has to be active and running.

 ![image](https://github.com/YoshieHara/Project3-Group1/assets/134576485/a16c82e0-d233-4d5f-90ee-c7fb52930548)